 Employee discipline is a necessary evil for most employers.
 It’s never fun to do and can lead to unhappy employees.
 Moreover, there is always the risk that discipline will lead to discrimination or other work-related claims, whether merited or not.
 But the long-term consequences of neglecting employee discipline can soon out outweigh the short-term discomfort of doing so.
-Although there is not a way to make employee discipline completely pain free, implementing a progressive discipline policy can help alleviate some of the discomfort.
+Although there is no way to make employee discipline completely pain-free, implementing a progressive discipline policy can help alleviate some of the discomforts.

 Progressive discipline policies provide many benefits to employers and employees.
 Along with other benefits, they provide structure and predictability to the discipline process, they set a basic set of discipline standards for managers and supervisors to follow, they help managers and supervisors document disciplinary actions, and they can be instrumental in defeating discrimination, unemployment, and other work-related claims.